Directed by Walerian Borowczyk and Steve Barnett

 73 Minutes (U.S. Version)/Color

-To say the Emmanuelle pump was running dry by this 1987 would certainly be truth in advertising.
+To say the Emmanuelle pump was running dry by 1987 would certainly be truth in advertising.
 EMMANEULLE 5 exists in three equally demented, disjointed cuts.
 There is the original French snoozefest, the slightly more coherent “international” cut and the over-the-top, delirious and often arduous experience that was released Stateside.
 Having seen all three versions (a dubious honor to be sure) I must admit that while the US version is the most thematically inept – it is, at least, the most entertaining…albeit not for the reasons the filmmakers intended.

 Emmanuelle, a blousy sexploitation bombshell, is mobbed and stripped bare in Cannes – and eventually finds sanctuary on the boat of a nerdy doorknob factory owner.
 She later schtupps her way out of the clutches of a Sheik’s harem and machine guns dozens of stock-footage soldiers before returning to the waiting arms of Mr. Doorknob who swoops her off in his plane…which crashes.
 You can’t make this shit up, folks!